 For travelers in a hotel, you are more likely to find that you’ll have a small breakfast provided for you.
-But other accommodations may not give that option and breakfast isn’t the only meal of the day, so you need to be aware of the local food prices too.
+But other accommodations may not give that option.
+Plus breakfast isn’t the only meal of the day, so you need to be aware of the local food prices too.

 A real meal in a decent restaurant will cost about $25 US dollars per meal.
-The most expensive dining options will be Michelin star restaurants, of which, there are currently 20 different establishments in Portugal boasting the award.
+The most expensive dining options will be Michelin star restaurants, of which, there are currently more than 20 different establishments in Portugal boasting the award.
 These fine dining options will likely be well over $100 US dollars per meal.

 For the travelers who enjoy sipping on drinks, the price of alcohol is relatively affordable in Portugal.
 A nice mid-range bottle of wine costs less than $5 US dollars and most beers will be less than $3 US dollars.
 However, local beer is even more affordable and often just a little over $1 US dollar per bottle.